Lynn-Quantum-Optics/Summer-2024/lab_notebook.markdown

+## 7/7/23
+MP: O
+Started warming up laser at 20:15.
+Plan is to re-take data for E0; eta fixed at 45, 60, and 22.5 degrees, sweeping chi from 0 to 90; change is using VV / (VV+HH) and HH / (VV + HH) in BBO and sweeping negative QP angles.
+At 22:44, started taking data using 'ertias_2_fita2.csv' in oscar/machine_learning/decomp.

+Trial 27: fix eta = 45, 60, 22.5 and iterate chi over 0 to 90 in 6 steps like before, but this time I've changed the calculations based on last night's fit to use negative values of QP rot.
+Realized making states with -chi again, since I still returned -phi in QP function in InstaQ.

+Trial 38: retrying with new calculations.
+For some reason, eta = 60 degrees results in low (~80% fidelity), which is coming from off-diagonal components: seems like imaginary components are close in mag and have correct sign, but real parts have same issue as trial 26 in terms of magnitude but also have incorrect sign.
+Same with eta = 22.5 degrees: magnitudes close-ish, but wrong sign on real part; magnitudes actually quite close!
+0.703 vs 0.707.

 ## 7/6/23
 MP: O
 Started warming up laser at 17:52.
 At 22:28 started collecting data; running QP angle vs phi from -45 to 0; will use to inform QP rot sweep of HH and VV.